Los Angeles Retaliation Attorneys

 Client, a female executive for a major studio and production company, was harassed and sexually assaulted by her male superiors.
 The matter was resolved for a multi seven-figure sum.

 Don’t face this alone.
-Contact us online or call (818) 791-0555 today for a confidential consultation with a Los Angeles retaliation lawyer.
+Contact us online or call (818) 791-0555 today for a confidential consultation with our Los Angeles retaliation lawyer.

 frequently asked questions